Smoked Mashed Potatoes With Crispy Bacon and Cheese

 traeger-mashed-potatoes

-When it comes to mashed potato you can’t go past the Yukon Gold potato.
-They are firm and not too starchy.
-Perfect for boiling, mashing, and smoking.
+When it comes to mashed potatoes, you can’t go past the Yukon Gold potato.
+They are firm and not too starchy, perfect for boiling, mashing, and smoking.

-Russet potatoes tend to become watery when boiled and mashed, they are much better suited to baked or roasted potatoes.
+Russet potatoes tend to become watery when boiled and mashed, so they are much better suited to baking or roasting.

 What You Need for Smoked Mashed Potatoes